bettyabay/LeanChems-AI-CRM-MVP/README.md

 - 👥 Customer management with AI-powered insights
 - 💬 AI chat assistant with memory
 - 📊 Data analysis and reporting
+- 📱 Telegram notifications for daily updates and real-time alerts
 - 🎨 Modern, responsive UI with Tailwind CSS

 ## Prerequisites